 If you can’t answer that question, it’s unlikely that other people will see the need to link to that page either.
-To better understand the question and get started with your link-building and outreach efforts, we broke down the process into three types based on our link building service experience: creating content, collaborating on a piece, and directly asking for links.
+To better understand the question and get started with your link-building and outreach efforts, we broke down the process into three types based on our link creation service experience: creating content, collaborating on a piece, and directly asking for links.

 Creating content from scratch